Joan Baxter

 Joan Baxter is a Canadian writer and journalist based in Nova Scotia.
 Baxter lived and worked in Africa between 1982 and 2003, and returned to Canada permanently in 2016, where she writes for the Halifax Examiner.
-Her book A Serious Pair of Shoes: An African Journal was the winner of the Evelyn Richardson Award for Non-Fiction at the Atlantic Book Awards in 2001.
+She won the Evelyn Richardson Award for Non-Fiction in 2001 for her book A Serious Pair of Shoes: An African Journal, and in 2018 she won the Atlantic Book Award for Scholarly Writing for The Mill: Fifty Years of Pulp and Protest.

 Career

 Journalism

 Baxter's career in journalism was inspired by her travels in Guatemala during the Guatemalan Civil War, where she was conducting primatology research on the social life of spider monkeys [Ateles geoffreyi] for her Masters degree in Anthropology, which she earned in 1979 from the University of Alberta, where she was granted an Honours MA degree in 1978.
 After returning to Canada from Central America, she earned a Bachelor of Journalism with Distinction from the University of King's College in Halifax in 1982.
 Baxter lived in Burkina Faso while the country was under the rule of Thomas Sankara, during which she reported for the BBC World Service; she left the country in 1987 after Sankara was assassinated.
 She lived and worked in seven African countries between 1982 and 2003, and continued to travel to Africa before returning to Canada permanently in 2016.

 From 1997 until 2003, she was the Mali correspondence for the BBC World Service, and reported for several other media outlets, including the Associated Press and the Canadian Broadcasting Corporation (CBC).

 From 1993 until 1996, Baxter worked as a senior science writer with the International Centre for Agroforestry (ICRAF), based in Nairobi, Kenya.

 Baxter is an independent reporter at the Halifax Examiner, and conducts investigative journalism on the mining industry.